 “We’ve worked with FIFA, ESPN, the NBA…”

 “We’ve raised over $325 million dollars in sponsorship over the past five years.”

 “We’re the third-ranked sponsorship brokerage in the world.”
 (Which is not a thing.)

 I’ve seen claims like this over and over.
 I’ve seen claims similar to all three of these in the same unsolicited prospecting email.

 But if you ask for specific examples of major sponsorships raised, you’ll get the run-around.
 Same if you ask for references, unless they provide a (fake) mobile number to speak to their “client”.
-I heard from someone a few months back that this happened to.
-She was suspicious, and dropped a message to the actual person on LinkedIn, asking if they’d just spoken.
+I’ve heard from several people that had this happened to them.
+They were suspicious, contacting the actual person via LinkedIn or their main corporate switch, asking if they’d just spoken.
 They hadn’t.

 Let’s get real.
 If a broker has legitimately worked with huge, prestigious organisations and/or raised hundreds of millions of dollars in sponsorship revenue, they’re not going to be interested in representing your local festival or third-tier sport.
 They’re just not.

 A low social media profile isn’t necessarily a deal-breaker, but if they’re making big claims about their revenue, clientele, or industry standing, and their social media presence is inconsistent with those claims, that’s suspicious.
 If they were reputable operators in the sponsorship business, that would leave a significant trail on the web.